gferrsilva/RioSalitre/README.md

 ## 4.2 Equivalence of data and duplicates
 Kruskal-Wallis (Kruskal & Wallis, 1952)

-For alhpa defined as 5%, this test for non-parametric data checks if sample and duplicates are originated from the same distribution.
+For alpha defined as 5%, this test for non-parametric data checks if sample and duplicates are originated from the same distribution.
-Null hypothesis (H0): Sample and duplicate have the same dristibution Alternative hypothesis (H1): Sample and duplicate do not come from the same dristibution
+Null hypothesis (H0): Sample and duplicate have the same dristibution Alternative hypothesis (H1): Sample and duplicate do not come from the same distribution
 ``` R
 t(do.call(rbind,
           lapply(X = df %>% select(-SAMPLE),